cockroachlabs/cockroachdb-runbook-template/routine-maintenance/change-rebalance-rate.md

 ### Considerations for Setting the Max Rates

 The default values for the max rates is 32 MB/s.
-It is very coderivative for most real-world workloads.
+It is very conservative for most real-world workloads.

+> ✅  Operators are encouraged to weigh in all considerations and set the cluster's max rates once for *all* routine maintenance and emergency operations.
+Setting the rates to different values by an operating procedure is risky and therefore not recommended.

 **Benefits of Higher Snapshot Rates**